How to Use EstroGel

 Did you know you can save up to $35 on your EstroGel prescription?

 References: 1.
 EstroGel [package insert].
-Herndon, VA: ASCEND Therapeutics; 2020.
+Morristown, NJ: ASCEND Therapeutics; 2023.

 Indication & Important Risk Information

-EstroGel® 0.06% (estradiol gel) is approved by the FDA for use after menopause to reduce moderate to severe hot flashes and to treat moderate to severe menopausal changes in and around the vagina.
+EstroGel® 0.06% is approved by the FDA for use after menopause to reduce moderate to severe hot flashes and to treat moderate to severe menopausal changes in and around the vagina.
 If you use EstroGel only to treat your menopausal changes in and around your vagina, talk with your healthcare provider about whether a topical vaginal product would be better for you.

 WHAT IS THE MOST IMPORTANT RISK INFORMATION I SHOULD KNOW ABOUT EstroGel® (AN ESTROGEN HORMONE)?